 Aha!
 I thought with the brilliance of one who has been hit over the head by the obvious.
 Something screwy is going on here.
 How witless can you be and engineer these things?
 I started poking around.
 And found interesting stuff.
 For example:

-The Maya invented a sophisticated base-20, positional-exponential number system, including zero.
+The Maya had a sophisticated base-20, positional-exponential number system, including zero.
 The invention of zero is regarded as major advance in mathematics.
-Until Fibonacci brought zero back from the Hindu-Arab world, Europe used Roman numerals, a horrible system.
+Until Fibonacci brought zero back from the Hindu-Arab world in 1202, Europe used Roman numerals, which are horrible.
 I knew this, but had never thought about it.
 Well, it’s worth a little pondering.

 In a positional number system, a number–7, say–has an absolute value–in this case unsurprisingly 7–as well as a different value depending on its position.
 For example, in the number 100,007, seven means, well, 7.
 In 100,070, its value is 70, and in 10,700, its value is 700.